 Veterinary Receptionists are an essential part of a veterinary practice.
 They are often the first face you see upon entering the building, and the last face you see when exiting.

-The impression that a Veterinary Receptionists gives to clients and pets is lasting, making their role in a clinic extremely important.
+The impression that Veterinary Receptionist gives to clients and pets is lasting, making their role in a clinic extremely important.

 A Veterinary Receptionist has a list of responsibilities that help the clinic function as a whole.
 From reassuring uneasy clients to processing payment at the end of a visit, each of these duties will require care and attention.